Chadzka/Chadzka/README.md

 - 👀 I’m interested in programming and coding duh
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on whatever is clever
-- �  I like food
+- �  I like food and gaming

 <!---
 Chadzka/Chadzka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.